für Mitteleuropa e.V.

 Bryophyte and lichen of the year

 On the general annual meeting in 2004, BLAM members for the first time elected a lichen of the year, and since 2005, both a bryophyte and a lichen of the year are elected to attract the attention of the public to these small and, in many cases, endangered organisms.
-Hedwigia ciliata and Rhizocarpon geographicum are bryophyte and lichen of the year 2013.
+Schistostega pennata and Psilolechia lucida are bryophyte and lichen of the year 2015.

 Herzogia (ISSN 0018-0971) is the international journal of the Bryological and Lichenological Association for Central Europe (BLAM) and publishes original research papers and short communications in German and English.
 It focuses on the systematics, taxonomy, biogeography and ecology of bryophytes and lichens with predominantly European distribution, or on species which are of general interest to members of BLAM.
 Herzogia is published in two parts per volume and year.